pgfearo/xmlspectrum/app/readme.txt

 1. highlight-file.xsl    - highlights any source file with URL provided as an XSLT parameter
 2. highlight-inline.xsl  - highlights <samp> elements within an HTML file that is the input to the stylesheet

-Example running from the command-line using the Saxon-HE XSLT 2.0 processor:
+Examples running from the command-line using the Saxon-HE XSLT 2.0 processor:

 Sample 1.Colorise XSLT and embedded XPath
 Sample 2 Colorise non-XML XPath text file "xpath-text.txt" Sample 3 Colorise XSD 1.1 and embedded XPath
-Sample 4 Colorise XSLT, XSD and XPath embedded within <pre lang="x"> elements in an HTML file - use default dark theme Sample 5 Colorise XSLT, XSD and XPath embedded within <pre lang="x"> elements in an HTML file - use light-theme
+Sample 4 Colorise XSLT, XSD and XPath embedded within <pre lang="x"> elements in an HTML file - use default dark theme Sample 5 Colorise XSLT, XSD and XPath embedded within <pre lang="x"> elements in an HTML file - use light-theme Sample 6 Colorise XSLT file (the xmlspectrum source code) and adds indentation - use light-theme

 1. java -cp "C:\Program Files (x86)\Saxon\saxon9he.jar" net.sf.saxon.Transform -t -it:main -xsl:xsl/highlight-file.xsl sourcepath=../samples/xpathcolorer-x.xsl